-Once the propensity scores have been estimated, the propensity scores of the treatment group can be matched to propensity scores of subjects in a comparison group and this allows one to estimate the Average Treatment Effects on the Treated (ATT).
+Once the propensity scores have been estimated, the propensity scores of the treatment group can be matched to propensity scores of subjects in a comparison group and this allows one to estimate the ATT.
 The most common implementation of propensity score matching is one-to-one or pair matching, in which pairs of treated and untreated subjects are formed, such that matched subjects have similar values of the propensity score.
 However, other approaches can also be used (Austin, 2011).